Chaparral 2F: Racing history

-The team flew over to Europe and based themselves in General Motor's Rüsselsheim am Main factory for the remaining European races.
+The team flew over to Europe and based themselves in General Motors' Rüsselsheim am Main factory for the remaining European races.
 The next event, the 1967 1000 km of Monza, saw Spence qualifying on pole.
-The 2F had already shown that it was a credible threat to the Ferrari 330 P3s and P4s entered, posting the fastest time during practice, a 2:53.8, three-tenths ahead of Lorenzo Bandini's works P4.
+The 2F had already shown that it was a credible threat to the Ferrari 330 P3s and Ferrari P4s entered, posting the fastest time during practice, a 2:53.8, three-tenths ahead of Lorenzo Bandini's works P4.
 The 2F took advantage of the rolling start, leading away the field with Bandini and Mike Parkes closely behind.
 Shortly before the one-hour mark, Spence pitted, feeling significant vibrations at the rear of his car.
 Initially, it was suspected to be a tire that had been losing air, but after replacing the tire the vibration continued.
-Spence pitted once more, this time the cause of the vibrations turned out to be a universal joint failure in the driveshaft coupling.
+Spence pitted once more, this time the cause of the vibrations turned out to be a universal joint failure in the drive shaft coupling.
 Their Monza race ended with another mechanical retirement.

 Hill was on pole for the 1967 1000 km of Spa-Francorchamps, and local favorite Jacky Ickx lined up beside him on the front row.
 Ickx's prowess in wet weather conditions was on full display as rain began and continued to fall on race day, quickly taking the lead at the start, with fellow Belgian Willy Mairesse in his Ferrari 412 P close behind.
-Spence couldn't replicate the 2F's pace in the dry, due in part to Hall instructing the drivers not to operate the adjustable wing due to their wet weather inexperience.
-Paul Hawkins in his Lola T70 Mk.III passed him on the fifth lap, and eventually ran fifth by the tenth lap.
+Spence could not replicate the 2F's pace in the dry, due in part to Hall instructing the drivers not to operate the adjustable wing due to their wet weather inexperience.
+Paul Hawkins in his Lola T70 Mk III passed him on the fifth lap, and the 2F was fifth by the tenth lap.
 Ickx and Mairesse both commanded a significant lead over the rest of the field, and Spence pitted on the seventeenth lap for fuel and to swap seats with Hill.
 Another mechanical failure struck the team, with the engine's battery system failing.
-The battery system was successfully repaired, although Hill rejoined two laps down.
+The battery system was successfully repaired; Hill rejoined two laps down.
 Several other cars including the leaders pitted soon thereafter, shaking up the order, although Ickx soon retook the lead.
 Spence took the reins again shortly before the halfway mark, this time without a hitch.
 A few laps later Mairesse crashed out in his Ferrari, leaving Ickx's teammate Dick Thompson to run by himself.
-As the rain lightened, the rear aerofoil of the 2F was finally put to good use, with Spence clocking the fastest lap of the race, a 4:03.5.
+As the rain lightened, the rear airfoil of the 2F was put to good use, with Spence clocking the fastest lap of the race, a 4:03.5.
 No sooner had he done this he came into the pits with another transmission failure, ending their race.